 - A. Riparian Areas.
 The outer buffer zone shall be coincident with the outermost extent of riparian areas. - B. Threatened and Endangered Species.
-The presence of occupied functional habitat for plant and animal species listed by the State of Colorado or United States as threatened or endangered shall result in an outer buffer zone of 25' to 75' from such habitat - C. Wildlife Migration Corridor.
-The presence of demonstrated wildlife migration corridor as determined by the Colorado Division of Wildlife shall result in an outer buffer of zone 25' to 75'. - D. Fens.
-The outer buffer zone from fens is 75'. - E. 100 Year Flood Plain.
-The outer buffer zone shall be coincident with the outermost extent of the regulatory 100 year flood plain. - F. Steep Slopes.
-Where a slope of 20% grade or more draining into water areas or wetlands measured 100' outward from the water area or wetland exists, the outer buffer shall be 75'; where a slope of 30% grade or more that is 10' or more in vertical height exists the outer buffer zone shall be coincident with the area of such slope within 100' of such water area or wetland.
-Percentage grade is determined by dividing the vertical rise by the horizontal run and multiplying by 100. - G. Erodable Soils.
-Where soils adjacent to water areas or wetlands with an erosion "k" factor of 0.25 or greater, as determined by the Natural Resources Conservation Services ("NRCS") or other qualified expert, exists the outer buffer zone shall be coincident with the area of such soils within 100' of such water area or wetland. - H. Unstable Streambank Conditions.
-Where horizontal or vertical degradation beyond natural levels of river and stream banks exists, the outer buffer zone shall be 25'. - I. Hazardous Materials.
-Where the proposed use of property presents a special hazard to water quality due to storage, handling, or use of hazardous or toxic materials, chemical fertilizers or pesticides, not including residential uses, the outer buffer zone shall be 100'. - J. Stormwater Permit.
-Where the proposed land use involves commercial or industrial uses that require a CDPS stormwater permit (SIC-based), the outer buffer zone shall be 100'.
+The presence of occupied functional habitat for plant and animal species listed by the State of Colorado or United States as threatened or endangered shall result in an outer buffer zone of Twenty-Five (25) feet to Seventy-Five (75) feet from such habitat. - C. Wildlife Migration Corridor.
+The presence of demonstrated wildlife migration corridor as determined by the Colorado Division of Wildlife shall result in an outer buffer of zone twenty-five (25) feet to seventy-five (75) feet. - D. Fens.
+The outer buffer zone from fens is Seventy-Five (75) feet. - E. 100 Year Flood Plain.
+The outer buffer zone shall be coincident with the outermost extent of the regulatory one hundred (100) year flood plain. - F. Steep Slopes.
+Where a slope of 20% grade or more draining into water areas or wetlands measured one hundred (100) feet outward from the water area or wetland exists, the outer buffer shall be seventy-five (75) feet; where a slope of 30% grade or more that is ten (10) feet or more in vertical height exists the outer buffer zone shall be coincident with the area of such slope within one hundred (100) feet of such water area or wetland.
+Percentage grade is determined by dividing the vertical rise by the horizontal run and multiplying by 100. - G. Erodible Soils.
+Where soils adjacent to water areas or wetlands with an erosion "k" factor of 0.25 or greater, as determined by the Natural Resources Conservation Services ("NRCS") or other qualified expert, exists the outer buffer zone shall be coincident with the area of such soils within one hundred (100) feet of such water area or wetland. - H. Unstable Streambank Conditions.
+Where horizontal or vertical degradation beyond natural levels of river and stream banks exists, the outer buffer zone shall be twenty-five (25) feet. - Hazardous Materials.
+Where the proposed use of property presents a special hazard to water quality due to storage, handling, or use of hazardous or toxic materials, chemical fertilizers, or pesticides, not including residential uses, the outer buffer zone shall be one hundred (100) feet. - J. Stormwater Permit.
+Where the proposed land use involves commercial or industrial uses that require a CDPS stormwater permit (SIC-based), the outer buffer zone shall be one hundred (100) feet.